jeseyfried/awscw/essays-2/martha-gellhorn/index.md

 layout: base
 date: 2025-07-21
 thumbnail: images/no-pasaran.jpg
-summary: One of the most famous war correspondents of the 20th century, Gellhorn covered the Spanish Civil War for *Collier’s Weekly*.
+summary: One of the most famous war correspondents of the 20th century, Gellhorn covered the Spanish Civil War for Collier’s Weekly.
 She reported from Madrid and the frontlines, focusing on the suffering of civilians under bombardment.
 header-image: images/no-pasaran.jpg
 header-title:
 header-position: 0px